 American Government/US Constitution

 This examination fulfills GE American Institutions, Area F2.
-This is a 90 minute multiple-choice examination that can be taken twice (2) to pass.
+This is a 90 minute multiple-choice examination that can be taken two (2) times to pass.
 70 correct items out of 100 is passing.
 This exam covers mainly Government and Politics.
 There is a two week waiting period between retests.

 - Dye, Thomas R. & Sparrow, Bartholomew (2008) Politics in America, (8th edition).
 Publisher: Person Education.
 ISBN 978-0136027188